 Claim 2: God will never forsake you.

-Like I said, I’ve written about this before, but I can summarize it in a sentence: Once you’ve established that even the worst imaginable injustice, tragedy, or loss may be God’s will for your life, this promise that he will never forsake you becomes utterly devoid of meaning or substance.
+I’ve written about this before, but I can summarize it in a sentence: Once you’ve established that even the worst imaginable injustice, tragedy, or loss may be God’s will for your life, this promise that he will never forsake you becomes utterly devoid of meaning or substance.
 The ultimate emptiness of this promise never stops people from feeling that it should somehow comfort them, but for the life of me I cannot see why.
 No matter what awful thing you can think of, it can be argued that this, too, is God’s will for you.
 So the claim is ultimately meaningless.

 I defy you to supply an example—any example—of a life circumstance which would constitute God forsaking you.
 If you cannot even supply one, you’ve just illustrated my point.
 The very idea is constructed in such a way that a counterexample isn’t even possible.
 No matter what you come up with, someone will say that God might want that to happen because his ways are higher than our ways, amirite?
 That phrase is like magic.
 It justifies and dismisses absolutely any and all challenges to faith.
 It’s one of the classic moves in the games I was taught to play as a Christian.